Health Insurance by Province: What’s Covered in Canada

 See the Accessing Health Care and Health and Wellness pages for more.

-What to look for in a private health insurance plan: New Brunswick’s public health insurance plan has no major coverage gaps aside from the usual.
+What to look for in a private health insurance plan: New Brunswick’s public health insurance plan has some of the most robust benefits of any provincial health plan, but it still has gaps.
 A private health insurance plan with dental, prescription drug, and vision coverage can help you save an average of 80% of your out-of-pocket health expenses.

 Public health insurance in Newfoundland and Labrador